eWinery Integration (JFE)

 Cambria Wines (JFE)

-One of the things I did for them is rewrite several websites which were never made to last very long and ended up breaking modern browsers.
+I rewrote several websites which were never made to last very long and ended up breaking modern browsers.
 One example is the Cambria site.
-Sine the brand department was not ready to redesign the site, I was paid to make it work.
+Since the brand department was not ready to redesign the site, I was paid to make it work.

 There was very little salvageable code, so I rewrote the site over the course of three weeks.
 The site's appearance did not change.
 I focused on making the pages load faster, making it easier to maintain, and of course make it function better with modern browsers.

 JFE has since redesigned the website I rewrote.
 You can see my work below and you can download my source code.
-I have the original but it is several gigs big.
+The original is available upon request.
 I would have it for show here but part of it is written in ASP and my server is a linux box.

 Download Rewrite ZIPVisit Rewrite

 Elvia's Child Care

 My mom started a daycare center a few years back.
 My dad, siblings and I pitched in.
 I made her website.
 The goal was to make a simple site that is easy to navigate and that encourages people to come in for a visit.

 My friend Martin Maldonado is a very talented and creative person.
 He does graphic art, logo design, music, and more.